B2B Sales and Marketing Alignment: 3 Blind Spots to be Mindful Of

 But first, here’s why now is the time to align.

 “We’re still in the offensive phase.
-If you get it, you’re going to be one of leaders in the B2B space.
-But in a few short years, it’ll get to a point where you’re going to be playing catch up and that’s not a place anybody wants to be,” says Jeff Davis, author of the new book Creating Togetherness and organizer of The Sales + Marketing Alignment Summit, a new event for sales and marketing leaders focused on driving growth through alignment.
+If you get it, you’re going to be one of the leaders in the B2B space.
+But in a few short years, it’ll get to a point where you’re going to be playing catch up, and that’s not a place anybody wants to be,” says Jeff Davis, author of the new book Creating Togetherness and organizer of The Sales + Marketing Alignment Summit, a new event for sales and marketing leaders focused on driving growth through alignment.

 I’m going to explain what alignment in this post.
 But first, let me tell you why I think alignment is so important.